Yandex Cloud

 If you specify both thresholds, emergency_usage_threshold must not be less than planned_usage_threshold.

-• disk_size_limit: Maximum storage size, in bytes, that can be set when utilization reaches one of the specified percentages.
+• disk_size_limit: Maximum storage size, in bytes, to set when storage usage reaches one of the specified thresholds.

 Warning